Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 CONTEXTUAL INSIGHTS TO ISAIAH 44:24-45:25

 1. This is a very specific prophecy.
 Cyrus II, also known as Cyrus "the Great," is mentioned by name in Isa.
 44:28 and 45:1.
-For those who deny the possibility of predictive prophecy (cf. Isa.
-41:22-23; 44:7,26) and the lectures/sermons in the first paragraph of www.freebiblecommentaryorg, this is the major impetus for the theory of multiple authorship of Isaiah.
-I believe that Isaiah is written by only one author and that God not only reveals the future of the Assyrian Empire, but also that of the Babylonian and the Persian Empires through this 8th century B.C. prophet.
+YHWH has claimed several times that He knows and controls events (cf. Isa.
+41:22-23; 44:7,26).
+This prophecy is the major impetus for the theory of multiple authorship of Isaiah.
+I believe that Isaiah is written by only one author and that God not only reveals the future of the Assyrian Empire, but also that of the Neo-Babylonian and the Persian Empires through this 8th century B.C. prophet.

 SPECIAL TOPIC: PROPHECY (OT)